-Guides and Tips, Theatre
+Actor Life, Guides and Tips, Theatre

-I’ve been around a lot of performers, in a lot of different settings.
-I’ve directed, I’ve taught, I’ve acted, I’ve watched from the audience and from the stage manager’s booth.
+I’ve been around a lot of performers in a lot of different settings.
+I’ve directed, I’ve taught, I’ve acted, I’ve watched from both the audience and the stage manager’s booth.
 Every performer is unique, and everyone has their own strengths and weaknesses.
 Yet, in all of the actors, dancers, and musicians I’ve worked with, I have found that there are exactly three traits every truly excellent performer has in common.

 These traits are instrumental to success in the performing arts.
 You won’t get very far without them, and having them can put you on top in close auditions.